 - Earring posts have a locking line near the end to keep your backings from falling off when they work their way back toward the end.
 Plastic disc backs don’t stop at that line, they just keep going.

-This Santa Barbara Jeweler has just shared one possible solution to Ear Lobe Droop with you.
-There is more to come.
+I have shared just one possible solution to Ear Lobe Droop with you.
+Read about Silicone Sliders.

 Also read my blog post: Confessions From a Jewelry Designer: Do You Suffer From Droopy Dangly Earrings?